simon-wh/ps_ripper/README.md

 ## Docker

 `Dockerfile` provides a docker image which installs the necessary dependencies for the scripts and automatically clones this repository.
 I use this on my Unraid server to rip my PS1 and PS2 games.

+I currently have this published on Docker Hub as [`sytedev/ps-ripper`](https://hub.docker.com/r/sytedev/ps-ripper).